Online Estimation and Community Detection of Network Point Processes for Event Streams: Discussion and Extensions

+An alternative challenge with data of this form would be to allow nodes to enter or leave the network during the observation period.
+We do not consider such a possibility here, but this is an important next step for such models. }

-We also want to point out that the proposed framework is also connected to many popular longitudinal models (e.g. dynamic latent space model \citep{sewell2015latent}, temporal exponential random graph model \citep{leifeld2018temporal}, varying coefficient model for dynamic network \citep{lee2017varying}) which can be viewed as the discrete time event processes.
-With suitable modifications, our results can be incorporated into these related settings.
+We also wish to point out the potential connections between the framework we propose here and other popular longitudinal models for network data (e.g. the dynamic latent space model \citep{sewell2015latent}, the temporal exponential random graph model \citep{leifeld2018temporal}, and the varying coefficient model for dynamic networks \citep{lee2017varying}) which can be viewed as the discrete time event processes.
+With suitable modifications, our results can be incorporated into these related settings, and could be use to scale these methods to further large network data.